chr1sbest/hybrid-search/README.md

     The entire application stack (Go service and Elasticsearch) is managed with Docker Compose.

     ```sh
-    docker-compose up --build
+    docker compose up --build
     ```

     This command will build the application image, start the services, and stream the logs to your terminal.
-You can run it in the background with `docker-compose up -d`.
+You can run it in the background with `docker compose up -d`.

 ## Development